mjc-school/MJC-School/modules/module #5. CI-CD/task_description.md

   - [Agile Software Development: Code Quality](https://medium.com/backend-habit/generate-codecoverage-report-with-jacoco-and-sonarqube-ed15c4045885)
   - [Generate Codecoverage Report with Jacoco and Sonarqube](https://medium.com/backend-habit/generate-codecoverage-report-with-jacoco-and-sonarqube-ed15c4045885)
   - [SonarQube Integration with Jenkins for Code analysis](https://www.youtube.com/watch?v=jh7utASgKj4&list=PL6Q8rpu0AhEVFkU0JM6i935Q5LM8LSG-n)

+## Questions:
+  - What is CI/CD?
+  - Please describe the main goals of CI/CD.
+  - Describe Continuous Integration process?
+  - What is Jenkins?
+  - Mention what are the advantages of Jenkins?
+  - Mention some of the useful plugins in Jenkins?
+  - Mention what are the commands you can use to start Jenkins manually.
+  - What is the use of Pipelines in Jenkins?
+  - What is the solution if you find a broken build for your project?
+  - How is continuous integration achieved using Jenkins?
+  - What is a job in Jenkins?
+  - What syntax does Jenkins use to schedule build job or SVN/GIT polling?
+  - What is the Git plugin?
+  - What is SonarQube?
+  - What are SonarQube's Quality Gates?
+  - What is JaCoCo?